robertalexandru12/GamePlugin/README.md

-# Addicted2Core
+# GameServerUtils
-The plugin contains 3 default functions for a Minecraft server:
+The plugin contains 3 default functions for a game server:

 **Auto-Restart**